 We'd recommend starting with a seach on Songfile.
 You may need to search elsewhere (like BMI, ASCAP, SESAC or US Copyright Office) or even contact the rights holder directly.

 It’s worth noting that in most instances (well, for signed artists), the copyright owner is the publisher.
 Labels rarely own the copyright in the composition, but usually own the copyright in the sound recording, so make sure you get the publisher name, not the label.

 2) Be sure to ascertain the correct version of the song you are releasing, as there are hundreds of songs called ‘Fantasy’, ‘Alive’, ‘Lies’ etc.

 3) Send a letter of intent.
 This can be a tiring exercise, but thankfully, most companies that you purchase licenses from do this for you when you purchase the licenses.
 Just be sure to purchase the licenses at least 30 days before the release date of your track.

 How does copyright work in music?

-Now that we know the differences between covers, remixes and samples, let’s look at some other areas of copyright:
+Now that we know the differences between covers, remixes and samples - and the licenses you'll need to release them - let’s look at some other areas of copyright: